-The assets currently hedge a portion of the liabilities against changes in both interest rates and inflation through investments in fixed interest gilts, index-linked gilts, corporate bonds and leveraged Liability Driven Investments ("LDI").
+The assets currently hedge a portion of the liabilities against changes in both interest rates and inflation through investments in fixed interest gilts, corporate bonds and leveraged Liability Driven Investments ("LDI").
 The degree of liability hedging may be reviewed from time to time taking into account the Trustees' integrated risk management and market conditions.